 This is something I’ve discussed before, but it bears repeating: You must be transparent about how you’re using funds.

 Because it helps build trust between you and members of your church.
 When they know where their offerings are going, they feel more comfortable giving.

 Further, showing people that their donations are truly making a difference can increase church giving, as they’ll be encouraged and inspired to give more.

 You can be transparent about how funds are used by…

 - Including such information in your church annual report

 - Giving updates before services begin

-- Discussing fund allocation in your newsletter
+- Discussing fund allocation in a monthly/quarterly email or newsletter

 - Posting about building improvements and outreach efforts on social media

 Right now, churches are banding together to give funds to help healthcare and other essential workers.
 Who isn’t inspired to hear stories of Believers coming together to make such a powerful impact during this time?!